ccollicutt/ccollicutt.github.io/_posts/2022-5-3-offline-airgapped-tanzu-kubernetes-grid.md

 Serving kickstart UI at http://[::]:8080
 ```

-I connect to this server and fill out the install GUI, and that will generate a randomly named file in "~/.config/tanzu/tkg/clusterconfigs/" and the GUI will give you a command to run from the CLI.
+I connect to this server and fill out the install GUI, and that will generate a randomly named file in "~/.config/tanzu/tkg/clusterconfigs/" and the GUI will give you a command to run from the CLI (or you can launch it from the GUI, but I always stop the GUI process run it from the CLI).

 ## Conclusion